 This year's Challenge explored the potential for algorithmic pre-screening of abnormal heart function in resource-constrained environments.
-We asked the Challenge participants to design working, open-source algorithms for identifying heart murmurs and clinical outcomes from phonocardiogram (PCG) recordings.
+We asked the Challenge participants to design working, open-source algorithms for identifying heart murmurs and clinical outcomes from phonocardiogram (PCG) recordings; the first task was more tractable than the second task, but successful algorithms made progress for both tasks.
 By reducing human screening of patients with normal cardiac function, algorithms can lower healthcare costs and increase the accessibility of cardiac screening and care for patients with abnormal cardiac function in low-resourced environments.